 One of the ways you can improve your home’s appearance both now and for the future is to replace your existing siding with fiber cement.
 Fiber cement siding is a versatile material available in multiple styles and colors.
 It’s exceptionally durable and low maintenance.
-Fiber cement won’t peel or crack the way that wood or vinyl will, and it’s not susceptible to moisture or insect activity, so you can go longer without maintenance or worry.

 2. Add Accent Sections

 Many people merely install horizontal lap siding over their exterior’s entirety, but this isn’t the only type of siding available.
 Shingles, panels, corrugated metal, decorative trim, and board-and-batten siding are all suitable and attractive options to update your home with.
 Choose one or more different siding styles, and use them to call attention to different areas of your exterior, such as upper stories, eaves, towers, or attached sections like garages or barns to give your entire property a style boost.

 Never underestimate the power of a fresh coat of paint on your home’s exterior to give the entire property a new lease on life.
 Even paint that hasn’t begun to peel can begin to look dingy or dull over time, so updating the color of your home to something a little lighter, brighter, or more contemporary could help enhance its style.
 Make sure you pair the color of your home with its architectural style to the get the best results.
 For example, use a slightly darkened paint color on Victorians, while using a saturated color palette on an Arts and Crafts home and a natural color palette on a Tudor.

 4. Use a Pop of Accent Color